How to run

 Cluster-specific options can be passed using --option key=value.

-vast execution cluster setup [OPTIONS] [CLUSTER_CONFIG]
+vast exec cluster setup [OPTIONS] [CLUSTER_CONFIG]

 Options